awsdocs/amazon-redshift-developer-guide/doc_source/r_describe_field_name_in_uppercase.md

 ## Description<a name="description"></a>

 Specifies whether column names returned by SELECT statements are uppercase or lowercase\.
-If on, column names are returned in uppercase\.
-If off, column names are returned in lowercase\.
+If this parameter is on, column names are returned in uppercase\.
+If this parameter is off, column names are returned in lowercase\.
 Amazon Redshift stores column names in lowercase regardless of the setting for `describe_field_name_in_uppercase`\.

 ## Example<a name="example"></a>